 So you’ve noticed that something is wrong with your cold email campaign.
 Your email open rate cries for help, not least your reply rate is nigh on zero.
 You suspect that your email client detected that your engagement rate dropped, and now you’re experiencing deliverability issues.
 But how to fix that?

-The process of fixing a low engagement rate isn’t any different than the warming-up process.
+The process of fixing a low engagement rate isn’t any different than an email address warming-up process.

 Here are the exact steps you should follow to revive your email engagement rate.
 You may remember it from our blog post about warming up an email address.
 It goes like this: